A CV and cover letter share a purpose, but they are different

-Name, professional title and contact details: It is essential that these details are accurate and properly formatted to ensure that an HR manager can both identify and get in touch with you.
+Name, professional title and contact information details: It is essential that these details are accurate and properly formatted, to ensure that an HR Manager can both identify and get in touch with you.
 Learn more here about how to add contact information to your CV.

-Personal profile: Your personal profile should detail who you are, what you can offer the company and your career goals in a tidy paragraph.
+Personal profile: Your personal profile should detail who you are, what you can offer the company and your career goals, all in one in a tidy paragraph.

-Experience and employment history: Your experience should explain what you've done in your previous roles.
-Most importantly, it should then be expanded on to feature your key accomplishments to demonstrate the value you could bring to your new role, too.
+Experience and employment history: Your work experience should explain what you've done in your previous roles.
+Most importantly, it should then be expanded to feature your key accomplishments, demonstrating the value you could bring to your new role, too.

-Education and qualifications: Your qualifications simply add finer details to prove that you are a qualified expert in certain areas, adding to your impressive professional skill set.
+Education and qualifications: Your qualifications simply add finer details to prove that you're a qualified expert in certain areas, adding to your impressive professional skill set.